dbohdan/pago/README.md

   The default length of random passwords
 - `PAGO_MEMLOCK`:
   Whether the agent should lock its memory using [mlockall(2)](https://pubs.opengroup.org/onlinepubs/9799919799/functions/mlockall.html) to prevent secrets from being written to swap.
   `0` to disable.
+- `PAGO_MOUSE`:
+  Whether to enable mouse support in the interactive editor.
+  `0` to disable.
 - `PAGO_PATTERN`:
   The default character pattern (regular expression) for random passwords